OblivionOcean/Goh/README.md

 - [Syntax](#syntax)

 ## Features
-- [x] Pre - compiled template engine to improve running speed.
+- [x] Pre-compiled template engine to improve running speed.
 - [x] Almost compatible with the syntax of the Go language.
-- [x] Zero - dependency.
+- [x] Zero-dependency.
-- [ ] Automatically re - compile after changing the template file.
+- [ ] Automatically re-compile after changing the template file.

 ## Performance Tests
 Obtained from https://github.com/slinso/goTemplateBenchmark.
-Currently, they are local test results, and the code is the same as the test code in Hero.
+They are local test results generated from the test code in Hero.

 ```txt
 goos: windows